 The “buddy” system is an effective tool for any onboarding plan, especially in the long-term; it helps to make sure your remote workers feel supported at all times to ensure a good employee retention rate.
 It’s an easy way to make new hires feel comfortable and part of the team very quickly.
 With the buddy system, new hires will have a peer acquaintance to show them the ropes, answer their questions, and help them get to know the team.

 When onboarding a new hire, designate another remote employee as a “buddy.”
 Ideally, the buddy will be someone who has been with your DLC for a while already.

 Work Expectations and Goals

 Work schedules.
-Be clear about specific time blocks during which your remote employees must be online and available.
-To avoid any misunderstandings with new hires, make sure to communicate the Institute’s work from home policies and your DLC’s practices from the start.
+Be clear about specific time blocks during which your employees must be online and available.
+To avoid any misunderstandings with new hires, make sure to communicate the Institute’s and your DLC’s flexible work policies and procedures from the start.